Friday, January 23, 2026

 An old photo of Fraser's Hill showing what it looked like in the past.

 Don't be fooled by Fraser's Hill quiet and serene nature as it has also got some history to it.
 Named after the British adventurer-businessman Louis James Fraser, the mountain started off as a tin mining outpost founded by Mr. Fraser himself in the 1890s.
 At that time, the British army had not yet explored the virgin jungles of the Titiwangsa mountain range hence Mr. Fraser set out on an adventure to the mountains in search of areas with potential tin mining reserves.
 His efforts came to fruition when he stumbled upon rich deposits of tin ore in the areas surrounding the Fraser's Hill.
 He recruited Chinese coolies to mine the tin ore and build the mountain road to transport the mined ore to the nearby town of Raub in central Pahang.
 Being the shrewd businessman he was, he set up opium dens on the mountain which also served as gambling dens to cater for his Chinese workers whom which he profited from the salary he paid to them.
 Perhaps it was Mr. Fraser's destiny to vanish without any traces within the mountains he spent a lot of his time exploiting.
 He was never found ever since and only left behind his name for the mountain he so dearly loved.
-With his disappearance, the hill outpost was left to be taken back by nature until in 1917 J. Ferguson Davie who was the Bishop of Singapore set out to rediscover the mining outpost left behind by Mr. Fraser.
-He saw its tourism potential and came up with the idea of making the Fraser's Hill a hill station retreat and the rest is history.
+With his disappearance, the hill outpost was left to be taken back by nature until in year 1917 J. Ferguson Davie who was the Bishop of Singapore set out to rediscover the mining outpost left behind by Mr. Fraser.
+He saw its tourism potential and came up with the idea of making the Fraser's Hill a hill station retreat.
+The rest as they say is history.

 The abandoned housing project of Lembah Beringin.